jenkins-x/jx-community/sig-docs/meetings.md

  - JR: To improve UX of docs for JX 3 we should have a meeting for design in 2 weeks time, when Nitin will have fully started.
 We have brainstorm and create wireframes and then we can use those designs to create better UX for docs site.
  - JR: Need to be very clear about maturity of JX 3 when discussing it anywhere.
  - JR: We have should create a matrix for maturity for JX 3 and its features.
      - KM: We have discussed this in Testing & Platform SIG and Nitin has agreed to work on this.
-Essentially a capability matrix for JX3, and Nitin was brought in to work on capability matrix.
+Essentially a capability matrix for JX3, and Nitin's GSoD project has a large component of work focused on the JX capability matrix.
  - Ankit: Could work on having more diagrams on architecture using Mermaid.js
  - JR: Would be interesting to see what these look like.
 Important to have good looking diagrams.
  - Ankit: Working on EKS, and will add to the docs there